-The parties' dispute is multifaceted, but traces its roots to the above-mentioned Act No. 125/2008, which was adopted on 6 October 2008 and entered into force on the following day.
+The dispute between the plaintiffs and defendants is multifaceted, but traces its roots to the above-mentioned Act No. 125/2008, which was adopted on 6 October 2008 and entered into force on the following day.
 It amended previous legislation in a manner which the plaintiffs consider invalid and significantly damaging to their interests in the anticipated distributions to creditors from the assets of the defendant Landsbanki Íslands hf. upon its winding-up.
-It has also been suggested by part of the plaintiffs that their rights were further infringed with the adoption of the above-mentioned Act No. 44/2009.
-The dispute in the case is for the most part between the plaintiffs and the defendants, but the defendants also disagree between themselves on the resolution of certain limited aspects of the local authority's claim.
-Further details of the parties' premises will be referred to hereafter as necessary for the resolution of the case.
+It has also been suggested by the plaintiffs that their rights were further infringed with the adoption of the above-mentioned Act No. 44/2009.
+In the following section, the parties premises will be referred to as necessary in resolving this case.
+As the case is presented to the Supreme Court there is no dispute between the defendants themselves.